nsbecornell/nsbecornell.github.io/README.md

 # nsbecornell.github.io
-Ibrahim - work on footer
+Ibrahim - work on logos

-Ayesha - work on nav bar
+Ayesha - work on rest of the home page

 styling is shared on figma